PereViader/ManualDi/README.md

 The container will dispose of the objects when itself is disposed.
 The objects will be disposed in reverse resolution order.

-If an object implements the IDisposable interface, it doesn't need to call Dispose, it will be Disposed automatically.
+If an object implements the `IDisposable` or `IAsyncDisposable`** interface, it doesn't need a manual `Dispose` call in the binding; it will be disposed of automatically.

-The default source generated method will apply a very slight optimization by precalculating types implementing IDisposable.
-However calling Default is not required.
+Using the `Default` source-generated method provides a slight optimization by skipping a runtime check for IDisposable and IAsyncDisposable.

 ```csharp
 class A : IDisposable